thejoaov/tray-link/README.md

   - 10 (tested)
   - Versions under windows 10 are not tested yet, but should work as well.
 - Linux
-  - Snap and Debian packages (I personally recommend using debian packages over snap, classic confinement is sometimes buggy).
+  - Snap and Debian packages (I personally recommend using debian packages over snap, classic confinement it's sometimes buggy).
   - Ubuntu
     - 19.\* (tested) - working
     - 16.\* (not tested yet)